Deficiency zero for random reaction networks under a stochastic block model framework: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec3}, we briefly review some key definitions of reaction network theory, and introduce some classical and more recent results related to deficiency zero.
+In Section \ref{sec3}, we briefly review some key definitions of reaction network theory, including deficiency.
 In Section \ref{sec4}, we formally set up the stochastic block model framework briefly described above for generating random reaction networks, and provide some concrete examples with illustrations.
 In Section \ref{sec5}, we provide a set of conditions for deficiency zero in terms of the expected number of reactions in each reaction class.
 Finally in Section \ref{sec6}, we provide an algorithm to derive the threshold function $r(n)$ for a given choice of control parameters $\{\alpha_{i,j}\}$, which is based on the theoretical results derived in Section \ref{sec5}.